 Each advisory group in the Middle School is part of a House System that works to celebrate our school values and to encourage school spirit and service.
 Houses are named for our school colors and values (Green-Integrity, White-Loyalty, Gold-Civility, and Blue-Honor) and are comprised of one homeroom from each grade level, 6th through 8th.
 Each House works as a team to earn House points through participation in school events, service opportunities, extracurricular activities, sports, and then displays of academic progress, good attendance, and adherence to the Code of Conduct and Honor Code.
 Individuals also have opportunities, each day, to earn points for their Houses by demonstrating exemplary behaviors that show kindness, good manners, active participation, a positive attitude, service, motivation, and responsibility.
-Each homeroom elects a Spirit Representative responsible for planning activities and motivating the group, or House Reps are designated by their participation in "House Committee" that meets on Tuesdays.
+House Representatives from various homerooms are responsible for planning activities and motivating the group and are part of the "House Committee" that meets on Tuesdays.
 This all culminates with the awarding of the House Cup, at year's end, to the House with the greatest number of House Points.